dilanx/GamerLanguage/DOCUMENTATION.md

   * Booleans have been gamerified.
 Popping off and taking a `W` is true, while taking a fat `L` is false.
 * Variables *`varname`*

-So for example, you could do something like

 ## Conditionals
 Run some code on a condition using the `lmao` word with a `?` at the end lol.
 Condition phrases are dependent on the type.